-complex consisting of Hsp90, Hsp70, Hsp40, and TriC (23, 25-29).
-Upon activation, HSF1 is released from the repressive complex, undergoes a series of post-translational modifications, and forms homotrimers that accumulate in the nucleus (21, 23, 30).
-Here, HSF1 stimulates the transcription of genes encoding proteins involved in repair and clearance of damaged proteins (21, 23, 31).
-HSF1 specifically binds to heat shock elements (HSE), inverted repeats of nGAAn, where "n" is any nucleotide, in the upstream regulatory regions of its target genes (32, 33).
-Among the best-studied target genes of HSF1 are those encoding protein chaperones, including Hsp70 and Hsp90, that restore proteostasis by regulating folding, activity, and degradation of proteins (34, 35).
-The heat shock response is attenuated when HSF1 is released from the promoters of its target genes and either degraded or re-engaged into the HSF1repressive multichaperone complex by a negative feedback mechanism (21, 36).
+Cells are constantly subjected to extrinsic and intrinsic stressors that might have detrimental effects unless neutralized by specific cytoprotective mechanisms.
+The heat shock response is a universal cellular defense mechanism towards agents causing proteotoxic stress (21,22).
+Elevated temperatures, as well as wide range of oxidative and electrophilic agents, cause misfolding and damage of cellular proteins that will lead to cellular dysfunction or death unless repaired and/or removed.
+The heat shock transcription factor 1 (HSF1) plays a key role in this response mechanism (21-24).
+Under normal conditions, HSF1 is kept in an inactive form in the cytoplasm by a multichaperone complex consisting of Hsp90, Hsp70, Hsp40, and TriC (23,25-29).
+Upon activation, HSF1 is released from the repressive complex, undergoes a series of posttranslational modifications. and forms homotrimers that accumulates in the nucleus (21,23,30).
+Here, HSF1 stimulates the transcription of genes encoding proteins involved in repair and clearance of damaged proteins (21,23,31).
+HSF1 specifically binds to heat shock elements (HSE), inverted repeats of nGAAn where "n" is any nucleotide, in the upstream regulatory regions of its target genes (32,33).
+Among the best-studied target genes of HSF1 are those encoding protein chaperones including Hsp70 and Hsp90 that restore proteostasis by regulating folding, activity, and degradation of proteins (34,35).
+The heat shock response is attenuated when HSF1 is released from the promoters of its target genes, and either degraded or re-engaged into the HSF1-repressive multichaperone complex by a negative feedback mechanism (21,36).

-Here, we report that the isothiocyanate compound sulforaphane (SFN) induces NEATI expression and paraspeckle formation in MCF7 cells.
-This is not dependent on the Keap1-NRF2 pathway but on binding and transcriptional activation of the NEATI promoter by HSF1.
-We have identified a HSE site in the NEATI promoter that is highly conserved among vertebrates.
-Moreover, we show that NEATI is up-regulated in response to heat shock demonstrating that up-regulation of NEATI is a general event in the heat shock response.
-Finally, we demonstrate that the expression of HSP70, HSP90, and HSP27 is enhanced and sustained in the heat shock response in NEAT1 knockdown cells, compared with control cells.
+Here, we report that the isothiocyanate compound sulforaphane (SFN) induces NEAT1 expression and paraspeckle formation in MCF7 cells.
+This is not dependent on the Keap1-NRF2 pathway, but on binding and transcriptional activation of the NEAT1 promoter by HSF1.
+We have identified a HSE site in the NEAT1 promoter that is highly conserved among vertebrates.
+Moreover, we show that NEAT1 is upregulated in response to heat shock demonstrating that upregulation of NEAT1 is a general event in the heat shock response.
+Finally, we demonstrate that the expression of HSP70, HSP90, and HSP27 is enhanced and sustained in the heat shock response in NEAT1 knockdown cells, compared to control cells.